datarobot-oss/qa-app-streamlit/README.md

 ## VDB metadata filtering

 When the deployment is backed by a Vector Database (VDB), the app can filter which documents are searched before retrieval.
-This narrows the context passed to the LLM — useful for multi-tenant setups, versioned knowledge bases, or any case where users should only see a subset of documents.
+This narrows the context passed to the LLM — useful for scoping responses to a specific topic, document set, or time period.

+> **Note:** Metadata filtering is a retrieval hint, not an access control mechanism.
+Filters are supplied by the client and are not enforced server-side.
+Do not rely on them for security or tenant isolation.

 Filtering is opt-in and controlled by two runtime parameters: